voyd-lang/voyd/spec/strings.md

 ### Syntax

 ```
-'i can be used as an identifier`
+'i can be used as an identifier'
 ```

 ## String literal